-Once a project has been chosen, the next step for the student is to identify a faculty mentor on campus who has the appropriate credentials to guide the student through the project.
-After a topic and mentor have been chosen, the student must complete a Senior Honors Project - Thesis contract or a Senior Honors Project - Creative Endeavor contract and submit the proposal to the Honors College for approval.
+Once a project has been selected, the next step for the student is to identify a faculty mentor on campus who has the appropriate credentials to guide the student through the project.
+After a topic and mentor have been chosen, the student must complete a Senior Honors Project - Thesis contract or a Senior Honors Project - Creative Endeavor contract and submit the proposal to his/her HNRS 4000 instructor for approval.

 Students must use the official Honors College poster and PowerPoint template when delivering presentations on behalf of the Honors College and the presentations must be submitted to faculty mentors at least two days prior to the presentation date for review.
 Using the links below, please download the poster and PowerPoint templates and follow the guidelines when creating your poster and/or PowerPoint presentations.